ai-cfia/dev-rel-docs/Tooling/Core-concepts/Environment-variables.md

 ## Accessing and Setting Environment Variables

 * **In Code**: Programming languages provide mechanisms to access environment variables.
-For example, in Python, the os module is commonly used:
+For example, in Python, the OS module is commonly used:

 ```python
 import os